 There are lots of reasons that homes become vacant, but there are some things that need to be considered no matter why the home is unoccupied.

 Your insurance may be a less visually obvious risk than the snow piling up in your driveway or the weeds growing out of control, but it's something you definitely want to consider.
-Many Homeowners policies have limitations that kick in after 30 or 60 days of vacancy, which means you may not have the coverage you think you do.
+Many home insurance policies have limitations that kick in after 30 or 60 days of vacancy, which means you may not have the coverage you think you do.
 Talk to your agent to see if you can add an endorsement to your policy to extend coverage.

 Another option is a policy designed specifically for vacant dwellings, which take their unique risks into consideration.